enoren5/tarot_juicer/README.md

 The [official Heroku docs cover provisioning Postgres, designating a primary database, sharing Postgres db's between applications](https://devcenter.heroku.com/articles/heroku-postgresql), and more.
 This doc explains how to juggle/change/swap out one db instance for another.

 ### #2.
 Postgres and cultivating an archive of backups
-This note to self I moved into it's own (private - hidden) gist titled [Guide to backing up Postgres](https://gist.github.com/enoren5/6c60b71340a93a55a66eecbf07cda245) on Friday 9 April 2021.
+This note to self was moved into it's own (private - hidden) gist titled [Guide to backing up Postgres](https://gist.github.com/enoren5/6c60b71340a93a55a66eecbf07cda245).
 More work needs to be done.
 My next step will involve either (a) learning AWS S3 or (b) writing a custom Python script using multiple symlinks to automate the download of Postgres instances and mirror them up to my Digital Ocean droplet.

 ### #3.
 Handling db remote instances *but locally*